TREAT-NMD Core Datasets

 Deciding on the purpose of the registry is an important first step as it will guide how the registry is designed.
 Many of the national registries that have been set-up for neuromuscular conditions have been done so with the objective of clinical trial readiness in mind.
 This means that the dataset that is collected is very concise but captures the important aspects of the inclusion criteria required for clinical trials.
 This is called a “mandatory dataset”.
 Collecting an agreed set of data allows the data to be comparable and anonymously aggregated which ensures a coordinated approach to clinical trial readiness.
-All national registries that wish to participate in the TREAT-NMD Global DMD/SMA registries are required to collect the “mandatory dataset”.
-Other diseases, such as FSHD and myotonic dystrophy, also have internationally agreed mandatory datasets.
+All national registries that wish to participate in TREAT-NMD Global Registry Enquiries as TGDOC Core Member Registries are required to collect the “mandatory dataset” for their disease area.

 - Duchenne Muscular Dystrophy

 - Facioscapulohumeral muscular dystrophy

 Many registries also collect additional data on top of the mandatory dataset, such as items relating to the natural history of the disease or quality of life of the patient.
 Whatever the main purpose of the registry it is important to make sure that the registry is designed appropriately, the relevant consent has been sought from the patients and that all necessary approvals are in place.